 Wait, Can I Make a Baked Potato in the Air Fryer?

 In a word, you bet.
 Also, let’s see what those air fryers can do, right?
+If you own one, you want to put it to use.

-And why would you use an air fryer to bake a potato?
+So why would you use an air fryer to bake a potato?
 This is a very good question, and one I asked myself as I set up the machine.
 There are a few reasons one might want to do such a thing: it’s a nice option if you don’t want to heat up the oven, for one.
 Or maybe your oven is full, and you need an alternative way of cooking those spuds.
 And if you are a person who likes crispy potato skins on your baked potatoes, that another reason right there.

 I thought they crisped up really nicely, especially with a light (light!) coating of oil and salt.